Flux9665/TTSCorpusCreator/README.md

 and end.
 Depending on your microphone, you might want to tweak some settings in the code.
 Just record a few samples and see if they are fine before committing to something big.
 Unprocessed audio is also saved in the `raw` subfolder that will be created in the corpus directory when you run it first.

+After you are done, you can record some prototypical environment noise (just record for a few seconds without saying anything) and place it into the `Corpora` directory named `prototypical_silence.wav`.
+Then you can run `apply_noise_reduction.py` in order to remove the prototypical noise from all recordings in the corpus that is currently selected.
+As always when something is applied to the signal, a backup copy of the original will be created, in case you don't like the result and want to go back.

+---

+List to do:
+- Figure out available screen resolution and change the size of the text accordingly.